1. Home

 FbD Backbone

-The FbD Backbone Team is led by Bonneville Environmental Foundation, in partnership with American Rivers, The Nature Conservancy, and dedicated contractor experts.
+The FbD Backbone Team is led by Bonneville Environmental Foundation, with support from The Whitener Group, Carol MacIlroy Consulting, and others.
 The backbone team supports local, regional, and federal partners to advance integrated floodplain management through the FbD grant program and complementary funding sources.

 The FbD Network